The Investigation Gap Nobody Talks About

 The trajectory is clear.
 Security telemetry volumes will continue to grow as organisations expand cloud infrastructure, adopt SaaS platforms, and instrument more of their environment.
 The analyst talent pool will not grow at the same rate — it hasn’t for the past decade, and there’s no reason to expect that to change.
 The gap between what needs to be investigated and what can be investigated will widen unless the investigative model changes.

 For businesses evaluating their security operations model, the question isn’t whether to adopt AI investigation.
 It’s whether your current setup provides the foundation to make it effective.
 That means centralised telemetry, structured detection, and a SIEM platform that can feed investigation workflows with the data they need.
-This is exactly what Spectra is designed to provide — a managed, cloud-native SIEM that gives businesses the logging, detection, and AI-powered analysis capability that makes modern security operations possible, without requiring them to build and staff it themselves.
+Don’t throw tokens at the problem, be smart and use AI at what its good at and to scale your operation.

 Let's discuss how we can help protect your business and achieve your security goals.